sidmohan0/callm/README.md

 CALLM introduces a novel approach to cellular automata experimentation: **natural language rule creation**.
 This groundbreaking feature allows you to:

 - **Describe rules in plain English**: Simply explain how you want cells to behave
-- **Instant code generation**: The application leverages OpenAI's language models to translate your description into functional Python code
+- **Instant code generation**: The application leverages Google's Gemini API to translate your description into functional Python code
 - **No programming required**: Create complex cellular automata without writing a single line of code
 - **Immediate visualization**: See your custom rules in action instantly